 Sewell & Neal PLLC is large enough to handle complex products liability claims, but small enough to make sure that your file receives the attention that serious products liability claims require.
 We have experience in a wide variety of product liability claims with allegations of:

-Wrongful death claim involving glass tabletop: Ken O’Brien represented a furniture manufacturer in a wrongful death claim in federal court.
+Wrongful death claim involving glass tabletop: Our firm represented a furniture manufacturer in a wrongful death claim in federal court.
 The plaintiff was the Estate of a young man who fell on a glass table.
 The Estate argued that the table design was defective, and that compliance with a foreign safety standard would have prevented death or serious injury.
 The manufacturer established that the table complied with all federal and state safety requirements, and that it was similar in its design and construction to a number of other products on the market.
-The parties reached a confidential settlement after mediation.

-Flammable furniture claim: Ken O’Brien represented a furniture retailer in a wrongful death claim involving a multiple fatality house fire.
+Flammable furniture claim: Our firm represented a furniture retailer in a wrongful death claim involving a multiple fatality house fire.
 The plaintiffs alleged that a young child used an imported cigarette lighter to ignite an upholstered sofa.
 The fire resulted in the death of a mother and 3 of her young children.
 The plaintiffs sued the sofa manufacturer, the sofa retailer, and entities involved in the importation of the cigarette lighter.
 The furniture defendants established that the sofa exceeded all state and federal safety requirements, and noted that the safety regulations were intended to prevent accident ignition rather than an intentional act.
 The defendants also challenged the plaintiffs’ theory of how the fire started, noting that there was no credible evidence that the boy ignited the sofa and that it was just as likely that he ignited one of the many other flammable items in the house.
-The parties ultimately reached a confidential settlement.